Sid Meier's Civilization 5 (PC)

 Easy "That's XCOM baby!" achievement

 PC Play in the Information Era with the CPU set to a higher difficulty setting.
 Research Satellites and Nanotechnology.
 Satellites will allow you to see which civilization has the most troops built up.
 Select one, then move the XCOM Squad near the region.
 An area with two towns within striking distance (two ranged tiles) is recommended.
 The XCOM Squad can paradrop at a distance of 40 tiles and can easily start from full health and drop immediately into a serious situation.
-Repeat the process until the achievement is earned.
+Repeat the process or simply use a nuke until the achievement is earned.

 Easy "To Stand the Test of Time" achievement